 • Maine repealed its prohibition law.
 It had passed it in 1851.

 • William E. Johnson born.
 Better known as “Pussyfoot Johnson,” he became a leader of the Anti-Saloon League.
 Pussyfoot developed some of the tactics used by the powerful League.
 For example, he wrote to wet leaders, claiming to be a brewer.
 He asked for advice on defeating temperance activists.
-He then published the incriminating letters he received.
+Then he published the incriminating letters he received.
 He enjoyed bragging about his acts of dishonesty.
 By the time of his death in 1945, Pussyfoot Johnson was a household name in the U.S.

 The National Temperance Society and Publishing House was formed.
 It printed over a billion pages of temperance materials within its first six decades.